got5/awlContact/jsf2/README.md

-JSF 2 Primefaces AwlContact
+JSF 2 AwlContact
 ===========================

-A JSF 2 implementation of the AwlContact project (a simple CRUD webapp) based on Primefaces library
+A JSF 2 implementation of the AwlContact project (a simple CRUD webapp) based on Primefaces anf Richfaces library

 Stack
 -----